hydra-synth/hydra/README.md

 ```
 o0.osc(function(t){return 100*Math.sin(t*0.1)})
 ```
 modifies the oscillator frequency as a function of time.
-This can be written more concisely using es6 syntax as:
+This can be written more concisely using es6 syntax:
 ```
 o0.osc((t)=>(100*Math.sin(t*0.1)))
 ```
-## Desktop capture
+#### Desktop capture
 To use screen capture or a browser tab as an input texture, you must first install the chrome extension for screensharing, and restart chrome.
+Desktop capture can be useful for inputing graphics from another application, or a video or website in another browser tab.
+It can also be used to create interesting feedback effects.

 To install, go to http://chrome://extensions/
 Click "Load unpacked extension", and select the "extensions" folder in "screen-capture-extension" in this repo.
+Restart chrome.
+The extension should work from now on without needing to reinstall.

 select a screen tab to use as input texture:
 ```